 A heavy male weighing 570 lb (260 kg) was shot in northern India in the 1930s.
 However, the heaviest known tiger was a huge male killed in 1967 that weighed 388.7 kg (857 lb) and measured 322 cm (127 in) in total length between pegs, and 338 cm (133 in) over curves.
 This specimen is on exhibition in the Mammals Hall of the Smithsonian Institution.
 In 1980 and 1984, scientists captured and tagged two male tigers in Chitwan National Park that weighed more than 270 kg (600 lb).

 Distribution and habitat

 In the Indian subcontinent, tigers inhabit tropical moist evergreen forests, tropical dry forests, tropical and subtropical moist deciduous forests, mangroves, subtropical and temperate upland forests, and alluvial grasslands.
-Latter tiger habitat once covered a huge swath of grassland and riverine and moist semi-deciduous forests along the major river system of the Gangetic and Brahmaputra plains, but has now been largely converted to agriculture or severely degraded.
+Latter tiger habitat once covered a huge swath of grassland and riverine and moist semi-deciduous forests along with the major river system of the Gangetic and Brahmaputra plains, but has now been largely converted to agriculture or severely degraded.

 Today, the best examples of this habitat type are limited to a few blocks at the base of the outer foothills of the Himalayas.

 - India (the total tiger population has been estimated at 1,411 individuals ranging from 1,165 to 1,657 adult and sub-adult tigers of more than 1.5 years of age)

 - Bangladesh (as of 2004, population estimates in Bangladesh ranged from 200 to 419, mostly in the Sunderbans)